keithhat/voron0/README.md

 # Current Status
 ## Blockers for printing
-* Extruder is currently slipping, disassemble and check path.
 * Extruder calibration / esteps
 * Retude PID for hotend, now has fan.
 * Bed Screws Adjust macro working - to help with bed levelling